Screening & Approval

 The safety of the children and workers in our ministry is a priority.
 It is important that Child Evangelism Fellowship take steps to protect the children to whom we minister and protect our workers from false accusations.

 In accordance with the Child Protection Policy of Child Evangelism Fellowship Inc., all volunteers and paid staff are required to undergo a national criminal background check, social security trace, and address trace.
 The background screening form will ask a series of questions that include your personal information, a brief testimony, and references.
+We also ask that each year you fill out and submit the Annual Volunteer Agreement.

 NOTE: It will also ask you if you have read and agree to the policies of CEF and have viewed the Protecting Today’s Child video presentation.
 You can read and view those below before completing your check.
 Once this has been completed, our team will contact you for a brief interview and ID confirmation.